 Thought Distortions: Some Common Forms of Negative Self Talk

-I have a client who tells me that her “mean brain” often takes over her thoughts.
-What she means by this is that she often falls prey to her irrational and biased ways of thinking; her own Inner Critic.
-This negative self talk is often grounded in emotions rather than facts which is why we call them thought distortions.
+A client tells me that her “mean brain” often takes over her thoughts.
+What she means by this is that she often falls prey to her irrational and biased ways of thinking, her Inner Critic.
+This negative self-talk is often grounded in emotions rather than facts, which is why we call them thought distortions.
 These thought distortions, also known as cognitive distortions, are biased ways of thinking that can reinforce negative thought patterns, contribute to emotional distress, and negatively impact our behaviors.
-Even more, this negative self-talk can lead to anxiety, depression, a loss of self-esteem, and a reduction is self-compassion.
+Even more, this negative self-talk can lead to anxiety, depression, a loss of self-esteem, and a reduction in self-compassion.

 So, where do they come from?!
 It isn’t that we LIKE to be mean to ourselves; we don’t necessarily make a conscious choice to think negatively about ourselves or the world around us.
 The reality is that we are TAUGHT how to think.
-Is is modeled for us in our family of origin and is expressed in narratives that we grew up hearing.
-This might include messages like, “It’s never okay to be angry”, “If you aren’t perfect, you have failed”, “The world is unsafe”, or “You can’t trust anyone”.
-While these thoughts or limited patterns of thinking are often deeply rooted, we can actually develop tools to counteract them.
-We can being to learn new ways of thinking and break these seemingly automatic (and often extreme) thought patterns.
+It is modeled for us in our family of origin and expressed in narratives we grew up hearing.
+This might include messages like, “It’s never okay to be angry,” “If you aren’t perfect, you have failed,” “The world is unsafe,” or “You can’t trust anyone.”
+While these thoughts or limited thinking patterns are often deeply rooted, we can develop tools to counteract them.
+We can learn new ways of thinking and break these seemingly automatic (and often extreme) thought patterns.

 However, before we can move into developing the tools to challenge our distorted thoughts, we must first be mindful of how our own cognitive distortions manifest so that we can recognize them and begin to quiet our own inner critic.

-Here are some of the most common thought distortions as well as exmaples of how each of these distortions can be refelcted in our self talk ...
+Here are some of the most common thought distortions, as well as examples of how each can be reflected in our self-talk.

 1. All-or-Nothing Thinking

 Also known as black-and-white thinking or polarized thinking, this distortion involves seeing things in absolute terms.
 If something isn't perfect, it's viewed as a total failure.
-Additionally, all-or-nothing thinking can lead to extremely unrealistic standards, not only for yourself, but also of others which affect your relationships.
+Additionally, all-or-nothing thinking can lead to extremely unrealistic standards for yourself and others, which affects your relationships.

 Examples…

-"If I don't get an A on this test, I'm a complete failure.”
+"If I don't get an A on this test, I am a complete failure.”

-“I had a fight with my husband, we will never be able to communicate well”
+“I fought with my husband; we will never be able to communicate well”

 2. Overgeneralization